 There’s nothing more welcoming than a front porch.
-Whether you’re seated outside with a morning cup of coffee or taking a “porchtrait” with your family (fur babies included), this outdoor haven gets a lot of attention.
-Create a picture-perfect porch with these three ideas.
+Whether you’re seated outside with a morning cup of coffee or taking a “porchtrait” with your family, this outdoor haven gets a lot of attention.
+Give your porch a colorful update with these three ideas.

 Refresh Your Door

 Creating a warm and welcoming look starts with giving your front door a fresh coat of paint or stain.
-Whether you go bold with color or keep it neutral, this simple DIY takes less than a day to complete.
-It also gives your porch an instant facelift.
+Whether you go bold with color or keep it neutral, this simple DIY takes less than a day to complete and gives your porch an instant facelift.

 Accent the Ceiling

 Adding a pop of color to your porch’s ceiling is an easy way to add a little bit of personality.
-Pull color inspiration from shutters to create a seamless look or stick with light hues for a space that feels open and inviting.
+Pull color inspiration from your shutters to create a seamless look or stick with light and airy hues to create a space that feels open and inviting.

 Accessorize

 Ready to add the final touches?
 It’s all in the details.
 Creating a lived-in look is the secret to DIYing a picture-perfect front porch.
-Whether it’s rattan seating or a potted fiddle leaf tree, accessorizing allows you to create a space you’ll love using.
+Whether it’s rattan seating or a potted fiddle leaf tree, accessorizing allows you to create a space you’ll enjoy using day after day.

 Hi Debbie, Some grays that would look great with Peppercorn are: